ikki2530/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello, 8-James_Bond script that sets the permission to the file hello, Owner to no permissionat all, Group to no permission at all, other to all permissions, 9-John_Doe write sets the mode of the file hello -rwxr-x-wx, 10-mirror_permissions sets the mode of the file hello the same as ollehs mode.
+7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello, 8-James_Bond script that sets the permission to the file hello, Owner to no permissionat all, Group to no permission at all, other to all permissions, 9-John_Doe write sets the mode of the file hello -rwxr-x-wx, 10-mirror_permissions sets the mode of the file hello the same as ollehs mode, 12-directory_permissions creates a directory called dir_holberton with permissions 751 in the working directory